pouchdb/pouchdb/docs/api.md

 db.compact([options], [callback])
 {% endhighlight %}

-Triggers a CouchDB compaction operation for `db` on the remote host.
+Triggers a compaction operation for `db` on the remote host.
 This reduces the database's size by removing unused and old data.
-If the `callback` function is specified, Pouch checks compaction status at regular intervals and fires the callback upon completion.
+If a `callback` function is specified, Pouch checks compaction status at regular intervals and fires the callback upon completion.
 Consult the [compaction section of CouchDB's maintenance documentation](http://couchdb.readthedocs.org/en/latest/maintenance/compaction.html) for more detail about database compaction.

 **Note:** This method is only available when using the http adapter.